 At the end of your first year, you have to sit two three-hour written examinations, with questions in the first drawn from the compulsory subject and questions in the second from the research design and methods course.
 Progression to the second year is conditional on satisfactory performance in these examinations.

 In your second year you will write a thesis and complete two specialist optional papers.
-Options offered in recent years have covered European international history since 1945, strategic studies, the international relations of the Middle East, and Classical theories of international relations.
+Options offered in recent years have included: